01 — Purpose

 Load what matters, when it matters

-See image delivery and performance standard for broader delivery expectations.
+See image delivery and performance standard.

 02 — Principles